tolistap/vctutorial_V.0.1/README.md

 # vctutorial_V.0.1
-vctutorial_V is a product was developed during my training at vectorcump.
+vctutorial_V is a product was developed during my training at vectorcamp.
 # Description
 The V0.1 includes the vectorization of the following algorithms:<br />
     src/Maths: in folder Maths included the vectorized versions of the, dot product calculation, min and max value search as well as comparisons.